 Survicate Mobile SDK is supported for iOS and Android, and React Native applications.
 We have language bindings in Kotlin, Java, Swift and Objective-C.

-How to create a survey for your mobile application?
+Create a survey for your mobile application

 To create a survey for your mobile application:

-1. Click New survey (+) button to add a new survey.
+Step 1.
+Click New survey (+) button to add a new survey.

 You can 1️⃣ use one of our proven survey templates or 2️⃣start your survey from scratch.